Samantha Chun

 Samantha Chun is a Korean American graphic designer based in New York City, originally from Southern California.

-She studied at Parsons School of Design, recieving a BFA in Communication Design and currently works as the Design Director Loftie.
+She studied at Parsons School of Design, recieving a BFA in Communication Design and currently works as the Design Director at Loftie.

 Sharrin Park